A magnetic falling-sphere viscometer: Theoretical Description

-The time constant $\tau$ quantifies the time it takes for the sphere to reach terminal velocity, i.e. when the exponential term in \eqref{zt} has become negligible.
+The time constant $\tau$ quantifies the time it takes for the sphere to reach terminal velocity, i.e. when the exponential term in Eq. \eqref{zt} has become negligible.
+We stress that our measurement does not rely on the sphere reaching terminal velocity, i.e. when analyzing data with the theoretical model we use the exact expression of Eq. \eqref{zt}.

 From Eq. \eqref{zt} it is seen why we can directly access the dynamic viscosity $\eta$, or equivalently the time constant $\tau$, from the measured signal.
 This is because the sphere's trajectory $z(t)$, which underlies the magnetometers' signal as detailed next, has a dependence on the parameter $\tau$ different from the dependence on the fluid's density $\rho_f$.
-Indeed, the sphere's height involves the expression $(1-\rho_f/\rho_s)\tau^2(1-t/\tau-e^{-t/\tau})$.
-Even after reaching terminal velocity, $\rho_f$ and $\tau$ are decoupled in the expression $(1-\rho_f/\rho_s)\tau^2(1-t/\tau)$ when using many data points at different times.
-In contrast, conventional viscometers measure one number, the terminal velocity.
-By taking the time derivative of the previous expression, it is seen again that they are sensitive to the product $(1-{\rho_f\over \rho_s}\big)\tau^2$.
-That is, $\rho_f$ and $\tau$ cannot be individually found from the measurement of this product.
+By inspecting Eq. \eqref{zt} one might think that this different dependence is due to the exponential term $e^{-t/\tau}$.
+But actually, this different dependence remains even after reaching terminal velocity.
+Indeed, when the exponential $e^{-t/\tau}$ in Eq. \eqref{zt} becomes negligible, the sphere's height as a function of time will read $z_{\infty}(t)=H+g(1-\rho_f/\rho_s)\tau^2(1-t/\tau)$.
+In this expression $\rho_f$ and $\tau$ are still decoupled when using many data points at different times $t$.
+In contrast, conventional falling-sphere viscometers measure one number, the terminal velocity.
+By taking the time derivative of $z_{\infty}(t)$, it is seen again that such viscometers are sensitive to $|\dot{z}_{\infty}|=g(1-{\rho_f\over \rho_s}\big)\tau$.
+Thus, $\rho_f$ and $\tau$ cannot be individually found from the measurement of this product.